 Escalations allow users to receive a notification that a check has stayed down longer than a designated period of time.
-Escalate alerts when a downtime event severity increases, so someone on your team best equipped to provide rapid response can act.
+An escalation only applies to downtime that occurs after the escalation was created.
+The role of escalations is to issue additional alerts when a downtime event’s severity increases.
+Using escalations, someone on your team best equipped to provide rapid response can act.

 This guide will provide best practices on escalations to provide a more thorough alert system.